Bill passed November, 2022 | Research conducted July-September 2025

 Support Data Collection

-Support implementation of SB 25-297 to build what could become the world's largest policy-relevant psychedelic dataset.
+• Support implementation of SB 25-297 to build one of the largest policy-relevant psychedelic datasets in the world

 Support Indigenous Relationships